About Blenheim Vineyards

 *Reference: K. Edward Lay, The Architecture of Jefferson Country

-The historic and conservation-protected Blenheim, Claim, and Seaview Estate Vineyards was established in 2000 by our esteemed founder—inspired by the potential of this amazing wine growing region.
+The historic and conservation-protected Blenheim, Claim, Deer Ridge, and Seaview Estate Vineyards was established in 2000 by our esteemed founder—inspired by the potential of this amazing wine growing region.

 It is the creativity and hard work of the people at Blenheim Vineyards that has allowed the quality and breadth of the winery to grow.
 There have only been 2 winemakers at Blenheim, and we are proud to have Kirsty Harmon at the helm of production and overseeing the estate.